Casey Prather: 2016–17 season

-Following the 2015–16 season, Prather pledged to return to Perth for the 2016–17 season.
-However, in June, he informed the Wildcats he would be scoping his NBA options and chasing his NBA dream.
-He subsequently joined the Dallas Mavericks for the 2016 Orlando Summer League, where he averaged 11.6 points, 4.2 rebounds, 1.2 assists and 1.6 steals in five games.
-In July, he changed his mind and committed to another year with the Wildcats, re-signing for the 2016–17 season on July 18.
+Following the 2015–16 season, Prather pledged to return to Perth for the 2016–17 NBL season.
+After a stint with the Dallas Mavericks in the 2016 NBA Summer League, he re-signed with the Wildcats in July 2016.

 In the Wildcats' third game of the season on October 14, Prather scored 29 points in a 75–73 win over the New Zealand Breakers.
 On December 9, he scored a career-high 39 points in a 92–89 win over Melbourne United.
-On January 16, he missed his first game of the season after pulling up sore following the Wildcats' loss to the Adelaide 36ers two days earlier.
-On February 10, after struggling for consistency throughout January and early February, Prather scored 29 points in a 101–74 win over the Sydney Kings.
+On February 10, 2017, he scored 29 points in a 101–74 win over the Sydney Kings.
 Two days later, he recorded 26 points and a career-high 11 assists in a 96–94 win over United.
-He helped the Wildcats finish the regular season in third place with a 15–13 record.
-In the Wildcats' semi-final series against the Cairns Taipans, Prather scored 22 points in Game 1 and a game-high 24 points in Game 2 to lead the Wildcats to a 2–0 sweep.
-In the NBL Grand Final series, Prather scored a game-high 22 points in Game 1; 18 points in Game 2; and 17 points in Game 3, thus leading the Wildcats to their second straight championship with a 3–0 series sweep of the Illawarra Hawks.
+In the Wildcats' semifinal series against the Cairns Taipans, Prather scored 22 points in game one and a game-high 24 points in game two to lead the Wildcats to a 2–0 sweep.
+In the NBL Grand Final series, Prather scored a game-high 22 points in game one; 18 points in game two; and 17 points in game three, as the Wildcats won their second straight championship with a 3–0 series sweep of the Illawarra Hawks.

 Prather was named in the All-NBL First Team and finished second in NBL MVP voting (107 votes) behind Jerome Randle (147) of the Adelaide 36ers.
-He was also named the club's most valuable player for the 2016–17 season to become the first ever Wildcat to be the club's best in both seasons of a back-to-back championship era, and became the only player to be club MVP in more than one championship season.
-He also became the eighth Wildcat to win multiple MVPs, the first player in history to take out the award in his first two years in the NBL, and just the second in his first two seasons with the club (the other being James Crawford in 1987 and 1988).
-Prather appeared in 31 of the team's 33 games in 2016–17, averaging 19.5 points, 4.6 rebounds, 3.5 assists and 1.6 steals per game.
+He was also named the club's most valuable player for the 2016–17 season to become the first-ever Wildcat to be the club's best in both seasons of a back-to-back championship era, and became the only player to be club MVP in more than one championship season.
+He also became the eighth Wildcat to win multiple club MVPs, the first player in history to take out the award in his first two years in the NBL, and just the second player to win club MVPs in his first two seasons with the club (the other being James Crawford in 1987 and 1988).
+In 31 games, he averaged 19.5 points, 4.6 rebounds, 3.5 assists and 1.6 steals per game.